exile-center/better-trading/README.md

 ## Contributing

-1. Make sure Node.js and NPM are installed;
+1. Make sure Node.js (v10.15.x) and NPM (v6.4.x) are installed;
 2. Install the dependencies with `make dependencies`;
 3. Build the project with `make dev`;
 4. Install the local extension located at `./dist/dev`.

+The command `make package` can be used to generated the store-ready zip files (chrome and firefox).

 Don't forget to run `make help` to know more about the other commands.